 You may eat breakfast the day of surgery.
 We have a coffee bar available in the waiting area.
 You may bring drinks (with lids)/a sack lunch/snacks in case you are here through lunch – they are allowed in waiting area but not in operating rooms.
-(If you are by yourself you may leave items at front desk while in surgery).
-If you bring a companion with you they may go to get you snacks or lunch from one of several eateries in the area since you are asked not to leave our clinic.
+(If you are by yourself you may leave items at the front desk while in surgery).
+If you bring a companion with you they may go to get your snacks or lunch from one of several eateries in the area since you are asked not to leave our clinic.

 We ask that you stop taking Aspirin (that includes Naproxen, Aleve, Ibuprofen), one week prior to surgery and may start back on them two days after surgery UNLESS you have had a heart attack, heart surgery, stents placed, deep vein thrombosis, pulmonary embolus, or stroke- please CONTINUE taking your aspirin.
 If needing to take something for pain pre and post we recommend Tylenol Extra Strength.
 If you are on Coumadin/Warfarin you will need your INR checked one week prior to surgery.
 Discontinue fish oils, Vitamin E, herbal supplements and multi-vitamins 10 days prior to surgery; you may start back on them two days after surgery.
 Please stay on all other prescription medications.